trufflesuite/trufflesuite.com/src/tutorial/index.md

 <details markdown="1">
 <summary> Expand This Section </summary>
 Truffle is very flexible when it comes to smart contract testing, in that tests can be written either in JavaScript or Solidity.
-In this tutorial, we'll be writing our tests in Solidity.
+In this section, we'll write some tests in Solidity.

 1. Create a new file named `TestAdoption.sol` in the `test/` directory.